mozman/ezdxf/README.md

 - ezdxf is a Python package to create new DXF files and read/modify/write existing DXF files
 - the intended audience are developers
-- requires at least CPython 3.6, for Python 2 support use ezdxf < 0.9
+- requires at least Python 3.6, for Python 3.5 use ezdxf < 0.11
 - OS independent
+- tested with CPython & PyPy on Windows 10 & Manjaro Linux
 - additional required packages: [pyparsing](https://pypi.org/project/pyparsing/)
 - MIT-License
 - read/write/new support for DXF versions: R12, R2000, R2004, R2007, R2010, R2013 and R2018